elephantscale/es-training-new/course-outlines/AI/Generative-AI-and-Machine-Learning-with-Google-Vertex.md

-# Text Generation Gen AI with Vertex
+# Generative AI and Machine Learning with Google Vertex

 (C) Copyright Elephant Scale
-February 27, 2024
+April 17, 2024

 ## Course Description

 * Large Language Models (LLM) are taking the world by storm.
 It can be ChatGPT, Claude, or Bard, but AI is doubling productivity in many occupations.
 * This course covers AI and Generative AI landscape, using Google Cloud's Vertex AI.
+It also covers Machine Learning for table data, image data, and video data.

 ## Audience
 * Developers, data scientists, team leads, project managers

 ## Skill Level

-* Introductory for all
+* Medium to advanced

 ## Duration
-* One of two days
+* Three days

 ## Prerequisites
 * General familiarity with machine learning